Evaluating Regular Path Queries on Compressed Adjacency Matrices: Boolean Sum and Relatives

 \subsection{Restrictions}

-Restrictions indicate that we only want to retrieve a column or a row of the matrix after the operations, or even just a cell.
-A naive way to implement them is to first obtain the full matrix $M$ and then traverse the desired row or column.
-Yet, restrictions give an important opportunity of optimizing all the other operations.

-\paragraph{Sums.} For $\langle r\rangle (A+B)\langle c\rangle $ (where only $\langle r\rangle $ or only $\langle c\rangle $ could be present as well), we restrict the traversal of both matrices, acting as if the submatrices not intersecting the desired row and/or columm were empty.
+For $\langle r\rangle (A+B)\langle c\rangle $ (where it may be that only $\langle r\rangle $ or only $\langle c\rangle $ are present), we restrict the traversal of both matrices, acting as if the submatrices not intersecting the desired row and/or columm were empty.
 That is, we implement the restricted sum as $\langle r\rangle A\langle c\rangle + \langle r\rangle B\langle c\rangle $.
-We cannot, however, simply traverse both $k^2$-tree bitvectors and write the output left-to-right, as in Section~\ref{sec:sum}, because now we do not know beforehand whether a submatrix (or the merge of two submatrices) will be nonempty after restricting it to some row/column, even if it intersects the row/column.
-Our solution is then recursive, similar to the multiplication algorithm (yet still considerably simpler).
+The merge-like algorithm for the sum cannot be used, however, because just as it happened for the generic operations $\circ$, we do not know beforehand whether a submatrix (or the merge of two) will be nonempty after restricting it to some row/column, even if it intersects the row/column.

+We then implement all the restricted operations, including the sum, using the recursive algorithms.
+The only difference is that, when the row and/or column are restricted, only two of the four submatrices will be nonempty, and when both are restricted, only one submatrix will be nonempty.